 Innovation Award Nominating Committee 2018

-The nominees for the Classical:NEXT 2018 Innovation Award will be selected by a committee of 23 music journalists and experts from 18 countries and every continent, who in their work focus on renewal and trends in classical music.
+The nominees for the Classical:NEXT 2018 Innovation Award is selected by a committee of 23 music journalists and experts from 18 countries and every continent, who in their work focus on renewal and trends in classical music.
 The Nominating Committee is not fixed and varies every year.
 These are the members for 2018, in alphabetical order:

 Akiko Yanagisawa (Japan)